Visceral Work Made Simple:

 A Course to Learn Diagnosis Specific Visceral Manipulation Techniques

-Taught by an OT, for OTs—this lab-based course breaks down visceral mobilization in a way that’s clear, functional, and immediately applicable to your practice.
-You’ll learn hands-on techniques to support mobility, digestion, core connection, and pain—tailored to the real diagnoses and challenges you work with every day.
-Whether you’re brand new to visceral work or looking to build confidence with what you’ve already learned, this course will help you integrate it into meaningful, client-centered care—without overcomplicating the process.
+This lab-based course breaks down visceral mobilization in a way that is clear, functional, and immediately applicable to your practice.
+You will learn hands-on techniques to support mobility, digestion, core connection, and pain, all tailored to the real diagnoses and challenges you see every day.

 Attend In-Person OR Live Online